AdaCore/spark2014/lrm/source/packages.rst

    Abstract State aspect if one is present.
 #.
 An ``aspect_specification`` shall not have an
    Initializes Aspect if it has a Depends aspect.
 #.
-An Initializes aspect of a package has extended visibility; it
-   is able to refer to variables declared in the visible part of the package.
-#.
 The object denoted by a given ``output`` in an Initializes aspect shall
    not be denoted by any other ``output`` in that Initializes aspect.
 #.
 A variable appearing in an Initializes aspect must be entire,